sugi-chan/pendragon/README.md

 2) the biggest issue right now is configuring the repo to extract game information...
 This is something that I am going to work on streamlining and writing more instructions for.

 - `grab.py` is what I use to get a screenshot of the teamvierwer window which gets run pretty regularly.
 Additionally this screenshot is what gets sliced.
 I take a screenshot and find the screen locations of boxes that need to be cropped out like command cards, attack button, and the turn counter.
+Most of the inputs for this are housed in the `skill_sheet.csv`

 - `mouse_pos.py`: is a helper script I use to determine the locations I need for the different sections.
 This is mostly for button pressing.
-So determining where skill buttons are,, or card where to click on a command card (previous section was how to crop them out to feed into models) or how to use master skills etc.
+So determining where skill buttons are,, or card where to click on a command card (previous section was how to crop them out to feed into models) or how to use master skills etc. most of these are in `utils.py`